Jelly Roll Strip Work Dress (AKA what to do with leftover jelly rolls)

 When looking at which jelly roll to buy, try to find one that has been cut with pinking shears.
-It will save a ton of time if you will be making clothing, since you won’t have to finish all of the individual seams
+It will save a ton of time if you will be making clothing since you won’t have to finish all of the individual seams.

 We took advantage of a brief moment of cloud cover and went outside to snap a few pictures…

-If you make the bodice as I did in this Jelly Roll Dress, I recommend adding an extra half inch to each side of the bodice front and back.
+If you make the bodice as I did in this Jelly Roll Dress, I recommend adding an extra half inch to each side of the bodice, front and back.
 (So 2 inches total.)
 This will give you a little extra wiggle room to help slide the dress over her head.

 This is the view from the inside, you can see the pinked edges and where I decided to top stitch each strip.
 The top stitching isn’t necessary, but it makes for a more polished look.

 Sew together several of the fabric strips until you have your desired length, then fold the selvage edges right sides together and sew another seam.

 Cut two strips of fabric – 4 inches by the width of the fabric.
 Sew them together end to end, so you have a 4-inch by about 84-inch strip.
 Iron the strip in half longways, right side out, (so it is a double-sided ruffle), gather and ruffle the strip, and attach it the same way as in the halter dress tutorial.

 She loves the dress, and I am glad we will be getting another summer out of it… (Maybe even next summer too!)
 Let me know if you have any questions or make one for yourself!